 Much like the costs, this is entirely dependent upon the game and the trailer we are trying to make.
 I work on a lot of launch trailers, and more often than not, the game is not yet complete at the point of starting the trailer production.
 To plan for this, we look to schedule extra days which allow us to record draft footage, or we record what we can nice and early, and leave the collecting footage or assets which are to be fixed until the end.
 This ensures that we have a trailer which is representative of the game your audience will get.
 It shows your game in the best light possible and gives us an excellent way of refining the workflow.

 I also like to leave time for feedback during the course of a project.
 Being critical of your productions is key to getting the most out of them.
-I always like to note in time for revisions.
-If we feel like the game might need a lot of them, this will of course make the project last longer and costs might increase, however.
+I like to make time for revisions, if we feel like the game might need a lot of them.
+This can impact the cost significantly though, depending on the amount and scale of the revisions being done.